-Sultanahmet or Beyoglu
+Sultanahmet or Beyoglu Istanbul?

-Most people decide to stay in either Sultanahmet or Beyoglu.
-The reason is that Sultanahmet is where the main historic sights are located, including the Grand Bazaar, Blue Mosque, Hagia Sofia, Basilica Cistern, Topkapi Palace, etc. There are also many touristic restaurants around here that serve traditional Turkish food.
+This is, after all, where the main historic sights are located, including the Grand Bazaar, Blue Mosque, Hagia Sofia, Basilica Cistern, Topkapi Palace, etc. Many touristic restaurants around here serve traditional Turkish food.

 However, Beyoglu is the ideal spot for being central.
-From there you can get anywhere and you’re also in the middle of nightlife and shopping centers, with Taksim on your doorstep.
+From there, you can get anywhere, and you’re also in the middle of nightlife and shopping centers, with Taksim on your doorstep.
 The iconic Istiklal Street offers everything you could want and more.

 So, which is best?
+Beyoglu Or Sultanahmet

 Let’s cover the main points of each one.